leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

       Adjusts the boundary of a planar opening to be a flat (like a cut sphere).

 Flat Faces
-   Make faces use the minimal vertex weight assigned to their vertices ensures new faces remain parallel to their original ones, slow, disable when not needed.
+   Make faces use the minimal vertex weight assigned to their vertices to ensure that new faces remain parallel to their original ones.
+This is slow, so disable it when it is not needed.

 Merge Threshold
    Distance within which degenerated geometry is merged.